Content Type

 Conclusion

-NavIC is India’s opportunity to prove to the world it’s power and dignity.
-It will provide faster and more efficient navigation data.
+NavIC is India’s and ISRO’s opportunity to prove to the world its power and dignity.
+It will also provide faster and more efficient navigation data.
 The important thing is soon we will be using our own navigation system.
 Happy Tracking.